harshyadav9/grid-component/README.md

-## This is a grid component  in Angular 6 and Bootrap 4  that includes the following features:
+## This is a grid component  in Angular 6 and Bootstrap 4  that includes the following features:

   ```
   Dynamic search functionality across all columns headers(page wise).